-In extended essays or dissertations, or MPhil essays or dissertations that are submitted for examination it is essential to use full references.
+In extended essays or dissertations, or MPhil essays or theses that are submitted for examination it is essential to use full references.

-For timed Tripos examinations candidates are not expected to learn quotations and full references with page numbers, publication dates etc. However, if you do choose to use a quotation in an examination you must place it in quotation marks and provide at least the author's name.
+For Tripos examinations other than extended essays and dissertations candidates are not expected to learn quotations and full references with page numbers, publication dates etc. However, if you do choose to use a quotation in an examination you must place it in quotation marks and provide at least the author's name.
 Most often examination scripts will paraphrase others' ideas in the candidate's own words, in which case quotation marks and a full reference are not needed but the source's name should be given.
-The following examples are acceptable standards of referencing in a timed Tripos examination:
+The following examples are acceptable standards of referencing in a Tripos examination (other than extended essays or dissertations):